formlio/forml/docs/project.rst

 .. note:: The descriptor allows to further compose with other operators using the usual ``>>`` syntax.
 Source
           composition domain is separate from the main pipeline so adding an operator to the source composition vs pipeline composition might have a different effect.

+Part of the dataset specification can also be a reference to the *ordinal* column (used for determining data ranges for splitting or incremental operations) and *label* columns for supervised learning/evaluation.

 The Source descriptor again needs to be submitted to the framework using the ``component.setup()`` handler::